-I’ve used many WordPress themes for site design over the years, on my own sites and as a web designer for others.
-Several years ago I found Genesis (made by StudioPress) and have used it ever since.
-My current theme is a Genesis theme.
+I’ve used many WordPress themes for sites over the years, on my own sites and as a web designer for others.
+Many years ago I found Genesis (made by StudioPress) and I’ve used it ever since.

 - There are tons of themes to choose from (see them all here) allowing you any “look” you want.

 - The themes are built well, with security, speed and SEO in mind.

 - The company that makes Genesis (StudioPress) has proven to be a leader in the WordPress space.